disarm-platform/docs/README.md

 ## DiSARM App

-The 'app' is a user application for the planning and monitoring of field-based campaigns.
+The _app_ is a user application for the planning and monitoring of field-based campaigns.

 * [app (v2)](app-v2/README.md)
 * [editor (v1)](editor-v1/README.md)